wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 `recaptcha_key`|Google reCaptcha site key (version 3).
 Optional.
 `recaptcha_secret`|Google reCaptcha secret key (version 3).
 Optional.

-## Dynamic population
+### Dynamic population

-The dyanamic population feature allows you to dynamically populate a shortcode attribute with a value.
+The dynamic population feature allows you to dynamically populate a shortcode attribute with a value.
 This value can be passed via query string and/or hook.

-### Query string
+#### Query string

 You can populate post ID for the shortcode via the query string by appending the dynamic population parameter for the attribute to the end of your form URL along with your custom value.